ablanco1950/Drone_Detection_Patched./README.md

 Installation:

-Download all the project files into a folder on disk and unzip the Test1.zip and Test2.zip files
+Download all the project files into a folder on disk.

 Download the files from https://universe.roboflow.com/drone-detection-pexej/drone-detection-data-set-yolov7/dataset/1 (you need to have a Roboflow key, which is free ) The download folders appear in the Drone-Detection-data-set(yolov7)-1 folder